Maria Lazar – Enlightening Metamorphoses

 “They preach the gospel the extermination of the neighbor.
 This is a very alluring gospel at a time when there are too many people and not enough work.”
 It is a bleak picture of Vienna and life in general in 1932 that the Jewish professor Frey, a character in Maria Lazar’s novel ” Life forbidden!”, for his politically astonishingly naïve guest, Ernst von Ufermann.

 These warning words by Professor Frey, found in a novel that appeared in London in 1934 but was only published in German in 2020, can hardly be denied prophetic power today.
-Although, steered by happier coincidences, some things could have turned out differently.
+Although, steered by happier coincidences, some things might have turned out differently.
 Only from historical distance does history prove so adamantly immutable and so deceptively clear.
 But face to face with events, uncomfortable truths often remain hidden behind lies for a long time – and for less interested people they may actually be invisible for the rest of their lives.

 In the Viennese publishing house